puppetlabs/puppet-docs/source/guides/scope_and_puppet.markdown

     }

 When nodes www01 through www10 connect to the puppet master, `$nodetype` will always be set to "base" and main.cf will always be served from files/base/.
-This is because `postfix::custom`'s chain of parent scopes is `postfix::custom < postfix < base < top scope`; the combination of inheritance and dynamic scope causes lookup of the `$nodetype` variable to bypass `node 01-10` entirely.
+This is because `postfix::custom`'s chain of parent scopes is `postfix::custom < postfix < base < top-scope`; the combination of inheritance and dynamic scope causes lookup of the `$nodetype` variable to bypass `node 01-10` entirely.

 Thanks to Ben Beuchler for contributing this example.